Dmbob/twitter-app/README.md

 Libraries for PHP are handled with [Composer](https://getcomposer.org/) and the dependencies are in the 'twitter-app/config/composer.json' file.

-Unlike the client-side Javascript libraries, the PHP libraries are not included in the repository.
-You will need to install composer, and run composer install in the 'twitter-app/config' directory.
+All of the libraries are included in the repository.
+If you want to install the PHP libraries again via composer, you will need to install composer, and run composer install in the 'twitter-app/config' directory.
 **Note: If this for some reason fails.
 Delete the composer.lock file and try again.**

+While I would not normally leave the libraries in the repo, I did this time for ease of setup and configuration.

 These libraries are required for PHP:
 * [Guzzle HTTP](http://docs.guzzlephp.org/en/stable/) - Web Request Library